Hyssop Essential Oil

 Strength of Initial Aroma

-Tisserand and Young precaution to avoid Hyssop Oil during pregnancy and breastfeeding and to avoid use with children 2 years and younger.
-They recommend a dermal maximum of 0.3%.
+Tisserand and Young strongly precaution to avoid Hyssop Essential Oil with the chemotype of pinocamphone during pregnancy and breastfeeding and to avoid use with children 2 years and younger.
+They recommend a dermal maximum of 0.3% for Hyssop Essential Oil (that percentage is based on oils containing 82.3% pinocamphone).
 Though AromaWeb does not cover or provide specific safety information for the internal use of essential oils, it should be noted that Tisserand and Young emphasize that Hyssop Oil should not be used internally.
 Reading Tisserand and Young's full profile is recommended.
 [Robert Tisserand and Rodney Young, Essential Oil Safety (Second Edition.
 United Kingdom: Churchill Livingstone Elsevier, 2014), 308.]

 Important Information About the Profiles

 The essential oil information provided on AromaWeb is intended for educational purposes only.
 The references to safety information, constituents and percentages is generalized information.
 The data is not necessary complete and is not guaranteed to be accurate.
 The essential oil photos are intended to represent the typical and approximate color of each essential oil.
 However, essential oil color can vary based on harvesting, distillation, age of the essential oil and other factors.
 Profiles for several absolutes are included within the directory, and are denoted as such.